 - improved careers advice (for example, all age career services);

 - simplified and responsive further education and Vocational Education and Training (VET);

-- better use of skills in the workplace;
+- improved use of skills in the workplace;

 - targeted support for skill-development in SMEs.

-These themes are not dealt with very well with current manual systems and our argument is that the whole system needs an overhaul, a new strategy, new assessment and a new business model.
+These themes are not dealt with very well within current manual systems and our argument is that the whole system needs an overhaul, a new strategy, new assessment and a new business model.

 There are hundreds of organisations involved in this process and millions of people.
-None of this activity is coordinated or effectively tracked and monitored for quality and the wastage must be vast.
-We propose a holistic, online, system that links all stakeholders and provides unique insights and measurements not possible before.
+None of this activity is coordinated or effectively tracked and monitored for quality, and the wastage must be vast.
+We propose a holistic online system that links all stakeholders and provides unique insights and measurements that were not possible before.

 Vivagogy is a company incorporated in the UK and in Europe.
 Our global team is dedicated to producing a better, more equitable system for learning and training by measuring all forms of learning in competency output.
 As well as providing an innovative recruitment and training program for companies, our aim is to create free access to learning and assessment for as many learners as possible.

-Our business model is to produce great added value and cost savings for organisations in recruitment and talent management and charge for access to tools and data which will support making learning free.
+Our business model is to produce great added value and cost savings for organisations in recruitment and talent management, and charge for access to tools and data that will support making learning “free”.

 We are a team of teachers, assessors, educators, software designers and skills experts who have experience at all levels in the UK and globally.
-We are starting the design of a revolutionary software and talent management system which links all the processes in learning and competency acquisition in a lifelong learning portfolio direct with employers to solve the Skills Gap.
+We are starting the design of a revolutionary software and talent management system, which links all the processes in learning and competency acquisition into a lifelong learning portfolio directly with employers to solve the Skills Gap.